wullm/VELOCIraptor-STF/doc/index.rst

 * :ref:`getting` : How to compile the code
 * :ref:`usage` : How to run the code
 * :ref:`output` : How to use output data
+* :ref:`developer` : How to contribute to the code
 * :ref:`genindex`
 * :ref:`modindex`
 * :ref:`search`